Original Publication Date: 03/01/2007

 If the Enterprise Manager system reboots during a software installation task, the task is cancelled, but the progress bar on the Task List screen may not properly reflect the cancelled status.
 Although the task is marked Finished, the status bar displays the percentage complete at the time of the Enterprise Manager reboot.

-The following section describes the workarounds for the corresponding known issues listed in the previous section.
+The following sections describe workarounds for the corresponding known issues listed in the previous section.

-This workaround describes how to check the system clock of a device in a redundant system.
+This workaround describes how to check the system clock of a device in a redundant pair.

 This workaround describes how to remove corrupt software images from the software list.

 Note: If you need to remove corrupt hotfix images, then after step 1, on the menu bar click Hotfixes to open the Hotfix Images screen.

 This workaround describes how to delete core dump files that appear after you delete a user account or SNMP trap destination.